 Industrial/ Organizational Psychologist

-The School of Business and Technology at Excelsior College has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), located at 11374 Strang Line Road in Lenexa, Kansas, USA.
-Review the list of Excelsior business programs accredited by the IACBE.
+The School of Graduate Studies and the School of Undergraduate Studies at Excelsior College have received specialized accreditation for their business programs through the International Accreditation Council for Business Education (IACBE), located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Review our IACBE accredited programs.

 Excelsior College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104.
 (267-284-5000).